glassroom/heinsen_routing/README.md

 ## Installation

 If you wish to replicate our results, we recommend recreating our setup in a virtual environment, with the same versions of all libraries and dependencies.
-The code requires _at least one_ Nvidia GPU with 11GB+ RAM with a working installation of CUDA 10 or newer.
+Runing the code requires _at least one_ Nvidia GPU with 11GB+ RAM, along with a working installation of CUDA 10 or newer.
 The code is meant to be easily modifiable to work with greater numbers of GPUs, or with TPUs.
-It is also meant to be easily modifiable to work with frameworks other than PyTorch, e.g., TensorFlow.
-Please note: Tested only on Ubuntu Linux 18.04 with Python 3.6+.
+The code is also meant to be easily modifiable to work with frameworks other than PyTorch that support Einsten summation notation, such as TensorFlow.

-To replicate our environment, follow these steps:
+To replicate our environment and replicate our results, follow these steps:

 1. Change to the directory in which you cloned this repository: